 Stage 2 involves specialization in a specific substantive area of either policy or management research or a combination, as well as advanced statistical analysis and research methods.
 Students also complete a teaching seminar and practicum.

 After completion of course work, students enter Stage 3, which consists of 3 written preliminary examinations, the comprehensive oral examination and dissertation proposal defense.
 Students then carry out their dissertation research.
 For the written dissertation there are two options, the standard format and a series of 3 research papers suitable for publication.
 The dissertation is formatted and published according to university guidelines.

-Coursework for the MHSA program is offered at the KU Medical Center campus in Kansas City, Kansas.
-Classes for the PhD in Health Policy and Management are held during daytime and late afternoon hours, Monday through Thursday.
+Coursework for the PhD in Health Policy and Management is offered at the KU Medical Center campus in Kansas City, Kansas.
+Classes for the program are held during daytime and late afternoon hours, Monday through Thursday.